gecko-robotics/pygecko/readme.md

 - All of this runs on [Raspberry Pi 3](http://www.raspberrypi.org)
     - Also runs on macOS (UNIX) and Windows

+**WARNING:** This really doesn't work on windows and it is not tested on windows.
+I from time to time do test it, but rarely.
+The main platforms are Linux and macOS (UNIX).

 # Architecture

 ![](pics/multiprocess.png)